sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 obj `create` (obj parent [, obj owner] [, int anon-flag] [, list init-args]) obj `create` (list parents [, obj owner] [, int anon-flag] [, list init-args])

 Creates and returns a new object whose parents are parents (or whose parent is parent) and whose owner is as described below.
 If any of the given parents are not valid, or if the given parent is neither valid nor #-1, then E_INVARG is raised.
-The given parents objects must be valid and must be usable as a parent (i.e., their ‘a’ or ‘f’ bits must be true) or else the programmer must own parents or be a wizard; otherwise E_PERM is raised.
-Futhermore, if anon-flag is true then ‘a’ must be true; and, if anon-flag is false or not present, then ‘f’ must be true.
+The given parents objects must be valid and must be usable as a parent (i.e., their `a` or `f` bits must be true) or else the programmer must own parents or be a wizard; otherwise E_PERM is raised.
+Futhermore, if anon-flag is true then `a` must be true; and, if anon-flag is false or not present, then `f` must be true.
 Otherwise, E_PERM is raised unless the programmer owns parents or is a wizard.
 E_PERM is also raised if owner is provided and not the same as the programmer, unless the programmer is a wizard.

 After the new object is created, its initialize verb, if any, is called.
 If init-args were given, they are passed as args to initialize.
 The new object is assigned the least non-negative object number that has not yet been used for a created object.
 Note that no object number is ever reused, even if the object with that number is recycled.